We are the machines.

 - …for people afraid to leave their egos at home

 Greg Glassman, a former gymnast, founded CrossFit®, Inc. in 2000.
 In his years coaching elite athletes, Coach Glassman found that the best way to achieve optimal fitness was not through specialization but rather through “constantly varied, functional movement, performed at high intensity.”
-In short, this means combining elements of Olympic weightlifting, gymnastics, sprinting, rowing and core conditioning to improve overall flexibility, strength, speed, endurance and agility.
+In short, this means combining elements of Olympic weightlifting, gymnastics, sprinting, rowing, cycling, and core conditioning to improve overall flexibility, strength, speed, endurance and agility.

 “Constantly Varied” means that every day brings a different workout (or “WOD”), incorporating any combination of these elements.
-At CrossFit 615 you (yes, you!) will jump rope, climb ropes, swing kettle bells and flip tires.
+At CrossFit 615 you (yes, you!) will jump rope, climb ropes, swing kettle bells and more.
 You will work at pull ups, muscle ups, hand stands, pushups, and hand-stand pushups.
 You will practice squats, dips, cleans, jerks, snatches and deadlifts as well as rowing, running and box jumps.
 Each day will bring different exercises always specifically designed to work on different muscle groups and/or cardiovascular strength.

 “Functional Movement” refers to maintaining the safest, most-efficient position to power through a movement.
 There are plenty of misconceptions out there about CrossFit; the truth is much of what we do in our workouts mirrors activities in our daily lives.
 To the uninitiated, flipping a tire looks like crazy, “he-man” work.
 But if you’ve ever had to move a mattress up a flight of stairs, you already know the movement.
 Cleaning a medicine ball may appear odd, but consider what your body does when you place your suitcase in a plane’s overhead compartment.
 If you’ve ever lifted a heavy bag of dog food or peat moss, no one needs to tell you the importance of arching your back.
 CrossFit 615 will help you maintain the correct position in a workout – both to keep you and others safe as well as to maximize efficiency.